 The downstream point of this touring route is Lake Alexandrina, a huge body of fresh water at 37 km long and 21 km wide, and in the Australian Aboriginal Dreamtime, the lake was inhabited by a monster known as the Muldjewangk.

 Distance: 548 km

-This 'road less traveled' route is suitable for all types of vehicles and perfect for caravans and RVs.
+This 'road less travelled' route is suitable for all types of vehicles and perfect for caravans and RVs.

 For those that in a hurry, the direct route between Wentworth and Wellington East near the mouth of the Murray as it enters Lake Alexandrina is 341 km, but where is the fun in that?